Computing the twisted $L^2$-Euler characteristic: Examples and applications

-It turns out that taking $\mathsf{exps} = (0,2)$ is sufficient to obtain exact integer outputs, provided $\mathsf{n}$ is as large as necessary for the valuations to stop changing: the minimal values of $\mathsf{n}$ are listed along with the outputs in Table~\ref{tab:v1539-outputs}.
-In more detail, we first try the vectors $\mathsf{v} = (1,0), (0,1), (1,1), (1,-1)$ (in a basis dual to the generators $a,b$), which give $8$ points on the boundary of the unit ball (refer to Figure~\ref{fig:v1539-balls}, left).
-There is still some ambiguity, resolved by the input $\mathsf{v} = (2,-1)$, which gives the top-left and bottom-right corners of the unit ball.
+It turns out that taking $c = 3^2$ is sufficient to obtain exact integer outputs, provided $\mu$ is as large as necessary for the valuations to stop changing: the minimal values of $\mu$ are listed along with the outputs in Table~\ref{tab:v1539-outputs}.
+In more detail, we first try the vectors $\phi = (1,0), (0,1), (1,1), (1,-1)$ (in a basis dual to the generators $a,b$), which give $8$ points on the boundary of the unit ball (refer to Figure~\ref{fig:v1539-balls}, left).
+There is still some ambiguity, resolved by the input $\phi = (2,-1)$, which gives the top-left and bottom-right corners of the unit ball.

-For many choices of $\mathsf{exps}$, even involving higher-class quotients, the group $L$ turned out to be abelian.
+For many choices of $c$, even involving higher-class quotients, the group $L$ turns out to be abelian.
 Fortunately, this is not a problem: by the discussion in~\cite[Example~2.1]{button}, \emph{every} non-vertex cohomology class of $\mathrm{v1539(5,1)}$ is fibered, so the Thurston norm equals the Alexander norm.
+Of course, the Alexander polynomial can be easily computed from the group presentation~(\ref{eq:v1539-group}):